ABP is one of the largest pension funds in the world. How do we invest?

 We regard corporate respect for human rights not only as a prerequisite for all our investments, but also as the precondition for these transitions to unfold in an equitable way.
 We consider good corporate governance to be fundamental.
 Without good governance, good business management and a good relationship with shareholders, companies cannot successfully address the three transitions in a sustainable and responsible way.

-ABP’s approach to corporate governance is set out in the ABP Corporate Governance Framework and the ABP Stewardship Policy.
+ABP’s approach to corporate governance is set out in the ABP Corporate Governance Framework.
 We have made agreements with our asset manager APG on how to deal with conflicts of interests in relation to stewardship activities.

 ABP votes at all shareholder meetings whenever practically possible.
 Our voting policy applies globally.
 In making our voting decisions we take into account the specific context and market of the company, national corporate governance codes as well as local laws and regulations.
 We are transparent about our vote decisions at the shareholder meetings of the companies we invest in.